eschlot/WiiStep/README.md

 What It Is
 ----------

-A *Cmake-driven, auto-installing suite of free software*; combined to form a *Foundation Framework based* (non-GUI), modern **Objective-C Development Environment**.
+A *CMake-driven, auto-installing suite of free software*; combined to form a *Foundation Framework based* (non-GUI), modern **Objective-C Development Environment**.